adamcrombie/Artispyr/README.md

 ## To Do

-- Add responsive design in CSS
+- Add responsive design in CSS for screen widths lower than 600px
 - Support older browsers

 ## License